pachterlab/gget/README.md

 ___
 ## gget spy
-Look up gene or transcript Ensembl IDs for their common name, description, sequence, homologs, synonyms, corresponding transcript/gene and more from the Ensembl database as well as external references.
+"Spy" on gene or transcript Ensembl IDs for their common name, description, sequence, homologs, synonyms, corresponding transcript/gene and more from the Ensembl database as well as external references.

 ### Options
 `-id` `--ens_ids`